 Unanswered Prayers in a Relocation House Hunt

 In early June I had the privilege of meeting relocating buyers coming from the west coast.
 They were in town for one week for a house hunt.
-Their budget was more than enough for what they wanted.
+Their budget was more than enough for what they wanted because they were relocating from a more expensive market.
+Their money was actually getting them more in the western suburbs of Northern Viriginia.
 The issue was their existing home that was under contract, but not guaranteed to close.
 On two occasions during our week together they were convinced they had found the perfect home.

 The first one was everything they said they wanted and more.
 Acreage.
 Multiple garage bays for the car collector in the family.
 And the home was a California style ranch.
 Did I mention it had a pool?
 Unfortunately, they did not act fast enough when they saw it the first day out.
-They wrote an offer the second day we were together and it just wasn’t a strong enough offer.
+They wrote an offer the second day we were together and it just wasn’t a strong enough offer with a coinciding settlements contingency.
 Back to the drawing board.

 Then it was to another dream home scenario.
 A traditional home on over twenty acres in the northwest exburbs of DC.
 They were drawn in.
 However, the seller in this case wasn’t really ready to sell because they had decided, at that late date, to subdivide their property so their soon-to-be landlocked son could have an easement.
 Grrr.
 That was a frustrating loss.
 Why would a seller have an active listing when they weren’t ready, willing or able to sign an offer?